 \section{X.509 Certificates}

-The term {\em X.509 certificate} usually refers to an IETF's PKIX Certificate and CRL Profile of the X.509 v3 certificate standard, as specified in RFC 5280\cite{x509rfc}.
+The term {\em X.509 certificate} usually refers to an IETF's PKIX Certificate and CRL Profile of the X.509 v3 certificate standard, as specified in RFC 5280~\cite{x509rfc}.
 In this paper we are concerned with the public key certificate portion of X.509.
 In the rest of the paper, we refer to the public key certificate format of X.509 as a {\em certificate}, or an {\em SSL/HTTPS certificate}.

-According to X.509, a certification authority (CA) issues a certificate binding a public key to an X.500 Distinguished Name (or to an Alternative Name, e.g., an e-mail address or a DNS-entry).
-Web-browsers -- such as Internet Explorer, Mozilla/Firefox, Chrome and Safari -- come with pre-installed trusted root certificates.
-Browser software makers determine which CAs are trusted third parties for the browsers' users.
-The root certificates can be manually removed or disabled, however, users rarely do so.
-The general structure of an X.509 v3 \cite{x509rfc} certificate is shown in Figure \ref{fig:x509format}.
-As discussed later in Section \ref{sec:experiments}, we analyze \textit{all fields} for certificates of both legitimate and malicious domains.
+According to X.509, a Certification Authority (CA) issues a certificate binding a public key to an X.500 Distinguished Name (or to an Alternative Name, e.g., an e-mail address or a DNS-entry).
+Web-browsers -- such as Internet Explorer, Firefox, Chrome and Safari -- come with pre-installed trusted root certificates.
+Browser software makers determine which CAs are trusted third parties.
+Root certificates can be manually removed or disabled, however, it is unlikely that typical users do so.
+The general structure of an X.509 v3 \cite{x509rfc} certificate is presented in Figure \ref{fig:x509format}.
+As discussed later in Section \ref{sec:experiments}, we analyze \textit{all fields} in certificates collected from both legitimate and malicious domains.